mikemcguire/bokkagroup-test/README.md

 For the git challenge there are a few tasks to be completed.

-1. Checkout a new branch, use your name as the branch name.
+1. Clone this repo and checkout a new branch for your work.
-2. push your branch up to the remote repository.
-3. Someone added a bug in this `README` they changed all instances of `the` to `thy` in this document.
+2. Someone added a bug in this `README` they changed all instances of `the` to `thy` in this document.
 This isn't the middle ages.
 Find the commit and let us know which commit this change was added.
-4. Fix the bug and update this document to be read in modern english.
+3. Fix the bug and update this document to be read in modern english.
-5. Commit your changes, add a tag to the repository for v1 and push to the remote repository.
+4. Commit your changes.

 ## Array Manipulation